 Getting the Final Annulment Decree

 The final step in an annulment case is having a judge sign a Decree of Annulment.
 This is the document that includes all of the terms of the annulment and legally ends the marriage.
-An annulment is not final until a judge has signed a Decree of Annulment and it is filed with the Clerk of Court.
+You are responsible for preparing the final decree to finish your case.

 How an Annulment is Granted